 Deeming of heat used for Domestic RHI

 Although metering of heat used is required for RHI payments for Non-Domestic buildings, for the Domestic RHI metering is seen as uneconomic and inappropriate: there is a danger that additional heat generated and wasted would increase RHI payments.
-Instead DECC plans to pay RHI on the basis of the deemed heat used by a property.
-DECC is looking to MCS to provide "an accurate and deemed calculation for the average annual heat load" of each property.
+Instead DECC plans for Ofgem to pay RHI on the basis of the deemed heat used by a property, as evidenced by an Energy Performance Certificate done as part of an Green Deal Assessment required to qualify for Domestic RHI.

 There is a further single payment grant of £1,250 called the RHPP which is only available to owners of domestic properties who are not currently using mains gas for heating.
-They can register with the Energy Savings Trust and receive £1,250 if they have a ground source heat pump installed and commissioned.
+They can register with the Energy Savings Trust and receive £1,250 if they have a ground source heat pump installed and commissioned by 31 March 2014.